-Even though the financial situation at the end of 2018 affected Indonesia’s economy negatively, the country is recovering, and funds are continuously pouring into many cities in Indonesia.
+Even though the financial situation at the end of 2018 affected Indonesia’s economy negatively, the country is recovering, and funds are continuously pouring into many cities, especially in manufacturing sector in Indonesia.

 This article focuses on the city of Semarang where overseas investment has been flowing mainly into the manufacturing of shoes, glass, small boats, textiles, and electrical equipment.

 Semarang, the capital city of Central Java and the tenth most populous city of Indonesia has become a haven for citizens of China followed by Japan, Singapore and South Korea.

 The business environment of Semarang and a strong Chinese presence have turned it into a place favourable for Chinese entrepreneurs and manufacturing companies.

 The old name of Semarang is Bergotam, and it is a city with a long history.
 For five hundred years, the Chinese and Javanese have inherited the spirit of Zheng He’s pioneering spirit and jointly created the city’s glorious history.
 Many ancient buildings and colonial monuments are still preserved to this day.

 In recent years, the economic index of Semarang has continued to grow, and many high-rise buildings have appeared, as well as industrial parks where many foreign manufacturing factories have already been or are being built.

 In November 2018, Semarang received Pro-Investment Reward acknowledging the enormous growth of investment pouring into Semarang and the efforts of its mayor to build positive business atmosphere.

 Semarang is definitely one of the cities in Indonesia with the most potential for development.
 To attract even more Chinese investors, the Indonesian Ambassador to China and Mongolia, Djauhari Oratmangun, promised to simplify the licensing process in July 2018.